NXXR/HCU-project/docs/ProjectReports/MonthlyReports/JuneMonthlyReport.md

 The network model consists of three layers:
 1. a fully connected layer with 16 units and a RELU activation function
-2. another fully connected layer with 16 units and RELU activation function
+2. another fully connected layer with 16 units and a RELU activation function
 3. an output layer with one unit and sigmoid activation function

 The optimisation  is RMSprop with a learning rate of 0.001 and the loss function is binary cross-entropy.